-I request that you make available to me the following records: \\\\\\ (Describe the records as specifically as possible.
-Where you are asking for records that cover only a particular period, such as last year or a specific month, identify that time period)

-If you know the subject matter of the records, but do not have additional information, use this alternative:

-I request that you make available to me all records that relate to \\\\\\

-(Be as specific as possible; include dates if you can)

-If you want and are willing to pay for copies of the records, rather than just being able to see them:

-I request that the records responsive to my request be copied and sent to me at the following address: \\\\\\.

-If you believe your request serves the public interest, and is not just for personal or commercial interest, you may ask that the fees be waived:

-I request that all fees for locating and copying the records be waived.
-The information I obtain through this request will be used to \\\\\\
+I request that you make available to me the following records: (Describe the records as specifically as possible.
+Where you are asking fo records that cover only a particular period, such as last year or a specific month, identify that time period) If you know the subject matter of the records, but do not have additional information, use this alternative: I request that you make available to me all records that relate to(Be as specific as possible; include dates if you can) If you want and are willing to pay for copies of the records, rather than just being able to see them: I request that the records responsive to my request be copied and sent to me at the following address: If you believe your request serves the public interest, and is not just for personal of commercial interest, you may ask that the fees be waived: I request that all fees for locating and copying the records be waived.
+The information I obtain through this request will be used to Please let me know in advance of any search or copying if the fees will exceed \$ (Insert amount you are willing to pay without additional information about the documents)

-(Tell how you will use the information and why that use is in the public interest)

-Please let me know in advance of any search or copying if the fees will exceed \$\\\\\ (Insert amount you are willing to pay without additional information about the documents)